cheqd/product-docs/tutorials/did-operations/create-a-did.md

   * testnet

-After running the above command ,if you see an error below, follow our troubleshooting guide [here](did-operations-troubleshooting.md#1-when-generating-keys-along-with-a-diddoc-template) to fix it.
+After running the above command, if you see an error below, follow our troubleshooting guide [here](did-operations-troubleshooting.md#1-when-generating-keys-along-with-a-diddoc-template) to fix it.

 ```bash
 Unexpected token v in JSON at position 1